olaf-olaf/finalProject/REPORT.md

 This file contains the AudioController class.
 When initialized an object containt a sample based synthesizer is created.
 The class contains methods regarding replacing samples, playing samples and the metronome, and setting parameters for mixing and effects.
 AudioController can only be initialised as a singleton.

-#### Knob.swift
+##### Knob.swift

 This file contains three classes related to a custom reusable knob that can be used to determine values for variables in a way that is similar to a slider.
 The first class is a subclass from UIControl called Knob.
 This class handles the values a knob can represent and updates them according to data from a gesture recognizer.
 To do this the knob needs a visual appearence and a gesture recognizer that can detect and handle a rotating movement from the user.
 Knob uses instances of the other two classes to achieve this.
 The second class, KnobRenderer, takes care of the visual appereance of the knob.
-The third class, RotationGestureRecognizer, is a subclass of UIPanRecognizer that
+The third class, RotationGestureRecognizer, is a subclass of UIPanRecognizer that can detect rotating movements of the users finger on a knob.

+##### MixerParameters.Swift

+This file contains two classes that are used to bundle related values.
+By bundling different values together one can keep unit interfaces small.It also prevents methods from just taking any value as long as it is of the same type.
+The first class is MixerLevels.
+MixerLevels contains 4 floats representing the levels of different audioplayers.
+The second class is MixerPanning.
+Mixerpanning contains 4 floats representing the stereo imaging of different audioplayers.
+Both classes are used as a paremeter for the AudioController method 'mixAudio'.

+##### ShowMixerLed.swift

+This file contains a class called ShowMixerLed.
+This class contains functions that return strings that can be displayed on labels in the AudioMixerViewController.

+##### ShowKitLed

+This file contains the ShowKitLed class.
+This contains an array is strings with the names of all drumkits.
+It also contains 2 methods that allow users to scroll back and forth through each element of the array.
+AudioController uses an instance of ShowKitLed to keep track of which kit is being used.
+Viewcontroller uses the instance of ShowKitLed in AudioController to the display the kit that is being used to the user.

+#### View